datarobot-community/tutorials-for-data-scientists/Classification/R/Detecting Droids/README.md

 # Tutorial - Predicting Droids

+Detecting Droids with DataRobot - An end to end example of using Visual AI to detect images.
+The final results are shown using a R shiny app.

 This code accompanies a community article which can be found [in this article on DataRobot Community](https://community.datarobot.com/t5/resources/detecting-droids-with-r-and-datarobot/ta-p/5081/jump-to/first-unread-message).
 This folder contains two folders.